-I consider you adults and therefore do not take attendance.
-However, if you do not attend regularly you will do poorly.
-You must complete the work in a timely manner.
+The lecture is completely online.
+Therefore there is no attendance policy for lecture.
+However, you must complete the work in a timely manner.
 The university requires professors to turn in midterm grades and they will be based on completion of half the content.
 You are required to come to lab and a lab quiz will be administered for each lab, unless you are told a week in advance.
 If you miss lab you receive zero.
 The lab set-up cannot be reconstructed, so if you have an excuse you are may not redo the lab but will be allowed to take a makeup quiz.